amandoabreu/amandoabreu.github.io/index.markdown

 hello: "Hey there!"
 ---

-After leaving trivago after our IPO in 2017, and decided to start consulting for businesses.
+After leaving trivago after our IPO in 2017, I founded Remotivate.

 I apply techniques learned working in a highly efficient company that generates over 600M€ per year to your business so you can produce 100 times more results without doing more work.
-Get on touch: <a href="https://remotivate.io/">Remotivate</a>.
+Get in touch: <a href="https://remotivate.io/">Remotivate</a>.

 Currently spend a lot of time at remotivate with internal and external projects, and live in Düsseldorf, Germany.